Stefano Bloch: Personal life

-As stated in his 2019 memoir, Going All City, Bloch attended North Hollywood High School.
-Under his pseudonym, Cisco, Bloch is a member of the Los Angeles-based CBS graffiti crew and former writing partner of Mear One.
+As stated in his 2019 memoir, Going All City, Bloch attended North Hollywood High School as Stefano Sykes, a name given to him.
+Under his pseudonym, Cisco, Bloch is a member of the Los Angeles-based CBS graffiti crew and former writing partner of Mear One, and appears in the 2022 documentary Can't Be Stopped.

-In a 2021 interview with the Los Angeles Lakers on NBA.com titled "The Streets with Stefano Bloch," Bloch discusses graffiti in LA and the Lakers' impact on the street art scene, crediting the Lakers organization and its players with bringing some sense of unity to an otherwise racially and economically divided city.

 As Cisco, Bloch is widely credited as an innovator of 1990s-era graffiti writing styles including "topless letters" and "top-to-bottom freeway silvers," and is known as "one of LA's most prolific (and, in some circles, legendary) graffiti writers" according to Times Higher Education.

+His father, Gregory Bloch, who died in 1988 from AIDS, was violinist (It's a Beautiful Day, Premiata Forneria Marconi, Saturday Night Live Band).
+His paternal grandfather is clarinetist Kalman Bloch.
+His paternal aunt is Michele Zukovsky.
+From his paternal grandmother, Frances Heifetz Bloch, he is related to violinist Jascha Heifetz.
+Through Jascha, his second-cousin once-removed, is drummer Danny Heifetz.
+He is also distantly related to violinist Daniel Heifetz and academic Ronald Heifetz.

 Bloch lives with his family in Los Angeles, California and Tucson, Arizona.